HRKings/dnd5e-foundryvtt-itemcollection/README.md

 ### Notes
 - The UI is pretty rough at the moment, it will be improved.
-- If you get the message "Bags must be of type backpac" the item has the item5eSheetWithBags set as its sheet but it is not a backpack.
+- If you get the message "Bags must be of type backpack" the item has the item5eSheetWithBags set as its sheet but it is not a backpack.
 Change the sheet back to default.
 If you have a backpack from a previous version and you get this message, it is of type loot.
 You need to convert it to type backpack.
-- Copy it to the sidebard and then run ```Itemcollection.convertToBackpack("item name")``` from the console or as a macro
+- Copy it to the sidebar and then run ```Itemcollection.convertToBackpack("item name")``` from the console or as a macro

 - When you drag an item from a bag it is **immediately** deleted from the bag.
 If you drop it somewhere that cannot receive it, it will **disappear** from the game.
 This means that dragging/dropping from bags does not create new items in the game.
 A better programmer would work out how to delete the item only on drop.
 - Due to the changes in 0.4.x backpack items are not displayed for npcs.
 This will no doubt change, however if you are brave you can patch